Remi Roach Counselling

 I have worked with clients in the NHS, Cruse Bereavement Support, and have experience of working with issues impacting individuals who are over 50 years old, and Children and Young People impacted by bereavement, relationships at school and home, gender identity, domestic violence, eating disorders, addiction, and self-harm.
 I have particular interests in intergenerational trauma and intercultural therapy.

-I am qualified to work with common mental health issues that may present themselves as a result of bereavement, loss, job, relationship or home related issues.
+I am qualified to work with common mental health issues that may present themselves as a result of bereavement, loss, job, relationship or family related issues.
 My qualifications include:

 • CPCAB Diploma in Therapeutic Counselling